karnage-keo/aws-ai-slackbot/README.md

 Bonus - If I could get the bot to work via Alexa

 After reviewing the options, the following services required greater analysis:

 __Amazon Kenda__

 __Amazon Lex__

 __Amsxon Q__

+Each of these services will be take on greater review within the project planning below.

 ## Project planning
 ### __Evaluation of the AWS AI Services__